KannonZenetism/zenetism-field-physics/zenetism/mpx/on-fractal-incarnation.md

 - and so on

 Fractalization belongs first to the continuity of the individuated being’s own **🔮 Archeus / 🧠 Noeüs**, not to the hypostases as divisible persons distributed across embodiments.

+This clarification also aligns fractalization with Zenetist temporal logic: the distributed continuity of the DS / DM signature unfolds across temporal arcs rather than by partitioning a higher being into lower selves.

+### 4.1 Why Hypostases Do Not Fractalize

+Hypostases do not fractalize because they are not individuated beings.

+They are structural principles, not sovereign persons distributed across lifelines.
+They do not undergo incarnational continuity as DS / DM signatures do.
+They ground lawful function; they are not partitioned selves.

 Therefore: